India moves to end Kashmir's autonomous status | DW | 05.08.2019

 India's government on Friday asked tourists and Hindu pilgrims visiting a shrine in India-administered Kashmir to "curtail their stay" and return home as soon as possible amid concern over security threats.

-President of the Jammu & Kashmir Peoples Democratic Party tweeted that abolishing article 370 "will have catastrophic consequences for the subcontinent.
+President of the Jammu & Kashmir Peoples Democratic Party, Mehbooba Mufti, tweeted that abolishing article 370 "will have catastrophic consequences for the subcontinent.
 GOIs intentions are clear.
 They want the territory of J&K by terrorising it’s people.
 India has failed Kashmir in keeping its promises."

-Omar Abdullah, a former chief minister of the state, urged people to stay calm.

-Mehbooba Mufti, another ex-chief minister and a former ally of Indian Prime Minister Narenda Modi, said it was "ironic that elected representatives like us who fought for peace are under house arrest."
+Mufti, a former ally of Indian Prime Minister Narenda Modi, said it was "ironic that elected representatives like us who fought for peace are under house arrest."

-India and Pakistan have shared a tense relationship ever since the British divided the subcontinent into a secular but mainly Hindu India and Muslim-majority state of Pakistan.
+India and Pakistan have shared a tense relationship ever since the British divided the subcontinent into a secular but predominantly Hindu India, and a Muslim-majority state of Pakistan.
 The partition sparked riots and communal violence across the region and led to one of the largest migrations in history.

 jsi, ls/aw (AP, Reuters, dpa)